-Elite Classical Program - NEW 2017
+Elite Classical Program

 Students will be required to wear appropriate dance attire and hair must be in a bun for these classes.